project-chip/matter-handbook/content/HowItWorks/Thread.md

 Border Routers are also responsible for:

-automatically configuring IPv6 prefixes and routes for both the Thread and Adjacent Infrastructure Networks so that hosts on either side of the Thread Border router can communicate. publishing mDNS DNS-SD discovery packets on behalf of Thread Nodes, so they can be discovered on the adjacent infrastructure network.
+- automatically configuring IPv6 prefixes and routes for both the Thread and Adjacent Infrastructure Networks so that hosts on either side of the Thread Border router can communicate.
+- publishing mDNS DNS-SD discovery packets on behalf of Thread Nodes, so they can be discovered on the adjacent infrastructure network.

-To learn more, refer to the Border Router guide on openthread.io.
+To learn more, refer to the [Border Router guide on openthread.io](https://openthread.io/guides/border-router).

 ## IPv6 Multicast
 Group messages are also important as they allow simultaneous control of several Matter Nodes through Multicast.
-In order to route this traffic into the Thread network, both Matter and Thread implement the Unicast Prefix-based IPv6 Multicast Addressing Scheme defined by the RFC 3306.
+In order to route this traffic into the Thread network, both Matter and Thread implement the Unicast Prefix-based IPv6 Multicast Addressing Scheme defined by RFC 3306.

 This method allows the selection of the destination Nodes of a Multicast packet based on their shared IPv6 Unicast prefix.